Gábor Kubatov

-Gábor Kubatov (born 17 February 1966) is a Hungarian politician, member of the National Assembly (MP) from Fidesz Budapest Regional List from 2006 to 2014, and his party's national list since 2014.
+Gábor Kubatov (born 17 February 1966) is a Hungarian politician, member of the National Assembly (MP) from Fidesz Budapest Regional List from 2006 to 2014, and his party's national list from 2014 to 2026.

 Career

 He attended to secondary school in Pesterzsébet.
 He started studies at the Gödöllő University of Agricultural Sciences, but never finished it.
 From the 1990s he worked as an entrepreneur.
 He worked in the fields of hospitality, commerce and inhabitants service.
 He moved to Soroksár with his family in 1997.

 He has been chairman of the District XXIII of Budapest Fidesz branch since 2002.
 He has been party director of Fidesz since 1 July 2006.
 In the parliamentary elections held in 2006, he was elected from the Budapest Regional List.
 He was member of the Committee on Culture and the Media since 9 October 2006 to 13 May 2010.
 He also secured a mandate from the party's Budapest Regional List during the 2010 parliamentary election.
 He was a member of the Committee on Human Rights, Minority, Civic and Religious Affairs from 30 May 2006 to 5 May 2014.

 Kubatov served as campaign executive of the party during the Hungarian fees abolishment referendum in 2008 and the 2009 European Parliament election in Hungary.
 He is the current President of the Ferencvárosi TC.
 He was elected one of the four vice-presidents of the Fidesz on 13 December 2015.